- Scaling, Plugging & Grit Removal

 Calcium Hydroxide is non-hazardous and, in most cases, has been pound-for-pound more effective at neutralizing acids than either Caustic Soda or Magnesium Oxide.

 In the past, the drawbacks of using hydrated lime slurry have been poor quality lime slurry, mixing and handling problems, and grit and scaling in process lines.
-The Lime-Save process (patent pending) can reduce or eliminate these problems by providing a consistent, high solids, low viscosity, non-scaling hydrated lime slurry, eliminate hazardous waste disposal charges and can be handled safely.
+The Lime-Save process (USPTO patent #7,718,085 & #7,897,062) can reduce or eliminate these problems by providing a consistent, high solids, low viscosity, non-scaling hydrated lime slurry, eliminate hazardous waste disposal charges and can be handled safely.
 In addition, the price of quicklime has been relatively stable over time.
 Eliminating fluorides is an additional bonus.

 The low viscosity characteristics of hydrated lime slurry from the Lime-Save process are such that grit can be easily removed resulting in a high quality end product.